The way we work. Professionalism in action.

 Objectives

-This Code outlines the values and expected behaviours that guide persons employed at FedDev Ontario in all activities related to your professional duties.
+This Code outlines the values and expected behaviours that guide persons employed at FedDev Ontario in all activities related to their professional duties.
 By committing to these values and adhering to the expected behaviours, you will strengthen the ethical culture of the Agency and contribute to public confidence in the integrity of all public institutions.

 Application